astagi/angular2-workbench/README.md

 # Angular 2 workbench

-Workbench for Angular 2, including experiments with components, pipes and services, testing and much more stuff
+Workbench for Angular 2, including experiments with

+- custom components
+- custom pipes
+- custom services
+- routing
+- http requests
+- testing

+and much more..

+WARNING: this is a non-sense app, elements are taken from different projects.

 ## Install